abcdesktopio/docs/opsdocs/docs/about/play_sound_in_docker.md

 http://$target:$pulseaudio_http_port/listen/source/u8_1_11025.monitor;
 ```

-Pulseaudio module-http-protocol-tcp does not send wav formated header.
+Pulseaudio module-http-protocol-tcp *does not send wav formated header*.
 We need to build a new wav header for each receved fragment.
 This is done in ```wavify.js``` file :

 ```
 //